 The most investigated man-made chemicals in the group of per- and polyfluorinated substances (PFCs) and the most prevalent emerging contaminants include perfluorooctanoic acid (PFOA) and perfluorooctane sulfonic acid (PFOS).
 The substances are known as "persistent organic pollutants" or "forever chemicals" because they are persistent and accumulative.
 PFAS can be found in blood, and at much lower levels in breast milk and in umbilical cord blood.
 Short-chain PFAS can be also detected in human urine.

 PFAS, the synthetically produced chemicals can enter ecosystems and move up food chains, accumulating in animal and human tissue.
 The main role of the kidneys is to filter harmful chemicals from the bloodstream and moving them into the bladder.
-When people ingest PFAS by eating or drinking food or water that contains fluorinated substances, these chemicals pass into their bloodstream and are filtered by the kidneys into their urine.
+When people are exposed to PFAS, these chemicals pass into their bloodstream and are filtered by the kidneys into their urine.
 The bladder is repeatedly exposed to these hazardous substances, as it acts as a store for urine.
 This can cause changes to the cells in bladder tissue, which can ultimately lead to bladder cancer.

 At the moment, there are no reliable screening programs available for the early detection of bladder cancer.
 The diagnostic is usually made based on clinical signs and patient-reported symptoms.
 The early stages of bladder cancer cause painless blood in the urine.